Barbiturate: Side effects

+Common barbiturate side effects include nausea, hypotension, headache, drowsiness, and skin rash.
+More serious side effects can include confusion, slow breathing, hallucination, fainting, and coma.
+Rare side effects may include agranulocytosis, liver injury, megaloblastic anemia, or Stevens-Johnson Syndrome.

 Tolerance and dependence

 With regular use, tolerance to the effects of barbiturates develops.
 Research shows tolerance can develop with even one administration of a barbiturate.
 As with all GABAergic drugs, barbiturate withdrawal produces potentially fatal effects such as seizures, in a manner reminiscent of delirium tremens and benzodiazepine withdrawal although its more direct mechanism of GABA agonism makes barbiturate withdrawal even more severe than that of alcohol or benzodiazepines.
 It is considered one of the most dangerous withdrawals of any known addictive substance.
 Similarly to benzodiazepines, the longer acting barbiturates produce a less severe withdrawal syndrome than short acting and ultra-short acting barbiturates.
 Withdrawal symptoms are dose-dependent with heavier users being more affected than lower-dose addicts.

 The pharmacological treatment of barbiturate withdrawal is an extended process often consisting of converting the patient to a long-acting benzodiazepine (i.e. Valium), followed by slowly tapering off the benzodiazepine.
 Mental cravings for barbiturates can last for months or years in some cases and counselling/support groups are highly encouraged by addiction specialists.
 Patients should never try to tackle the task of discontinuing barbiturates without consulting a doctor, owing to the high lethality and relatively sudden onset of the withdrawal.
 Attempting to quit "cold turkey" may result in neurological damage due to excitotoxicity, severe physical injuries received during convulsions, and even death resulting from arrhythmias during grande Mal seizures, paralleling death caused by delirium tremens.